Agricultural Literacy Curriculum Matrix

 - Instruct them to tear the three, three-square lengths of toilet paper into horizontal thirds (this is easiest to do if the three squares are folded and then torn).

-- Next, students should lay the horizontal pieces across the construction paper so that it is covered.
+- The students should place the horizontal pieces across the construction paper so that it is covered.
 Then they will use their brushes and the plain diluted glue to wet/texture the toilet paper to the page, one strip at a time.
 Allow the pages to dry overnight.

-- Provide students with access to each different color of soil, and allow them to experiment with the amount needed to achieve color (not grit!).
-A good starting point is ½ tablespoon ground soil to 4 tablespoons watered-down glue, but students may choose to use more or less soil to create darker or lighter paint.
+- After the pages are dry, provide the students with access to each different color of soil, and allow them to experiment with the amount needed to achieve color (not grit!).
+A good starting point is ½ tablespoon ground soil to 4 tablespoons watered-down glue, but the students may choose to use more or less soil to create darker or lighter paint.

 - If possible, avoid moving the pages while they are still wet by leaving them to dry where they were painted.
 Allow pages to dry overnight.